tashajeske/Numerical-Analysis/Software Manual/OMPGaussSeidel.md

 # Computational Mathematics Software Manual

-## **Routine Name:** GaussSeidel
+## **Routine Name:** OMPGauss-Seidel

 **Author:** Nitasha Jeske

 **Language:** C++

 **Description:** Gauss-Seidel is an iterative method to solve a linear system of equations, Ax=b.
 Using the properties of linear algebra, this algorithm calculates (D+U)^-1(b-Lx) and uses the 2 norm to calculate an error, then iterates until it reaches the desired tolerance or hits a maximum number of iterations.
+This routine is coded to run in Open MP on multiple processors in order to speed up the computing time.

 **Input:**  The input is a symmetric positive definite matrix of size n x n (A), a resulting vector of size n (b), an initial guess vector of size n (x0), a tolerance, and maximum number of iterations.

-**Output:** The algorithm returns a vector, which is the approximate solution.
+**Output:** The algorithm returns a vector, which is the approximate solution, and prints out the number of iterations and the time it takes to compute the resulting vector.

 **Example:**